kbridenhaag/indonesia.nl/src/en/visa.md

 International travellers arriving into the territory of the Republic of Indonesia, must follow the following health protocols and quarantine regulations.
 The international traveller must:

-1. Show proof of being in the possession of health/travel insurance that covers medical expenses and Covid-19 treatment while abroad.

-2. Show proof/certificate of a **full dose of COVID-19 vaccination** (at least 2 vaccines, or 1 for the Johnson&amp;Johnson vaccine) minimum 14 days before the date of travel, e.g., stamp in the yellow vaccination book and print out the international QR code from the CoronaCheck website: [https://coronacheck.nl/nl/print/](https://coronacheck.nl/nl/print/)
+1. Show proof/certificate of a **full dose of COVID-19 vaccination** (at least 2 vaccines, or 1 for the Johnson&amp;Johnson vaccine) minimum 14 days before the date of travel, e.g., stamp in the yellow vaccination book and print out the international QR code from the CoronaCheck website: [https://coronacheck.nl/nl/print/](https://coronacheck.nl/nl/print/)
 - International travellers under 18 are not required to show Covid-19 vaccination proof
 - International travellers who cannot get vaccinated due to medical reasons, must show an official statement letter from their physician

-3. International travellers having received a **full dose of COVID-19 vaccination** (at least 2 vaccines, or 1 for the Johnson&amp;Johnson vaccine) do **not** have to show a negative PCR test upon arrival anymore
+2. International travellers having received a **full dose of COVID-19 vaccination** (at least 2 vaccines, or 1 for the Johnson&amp;Johnson vaccine) do **not** have to show a negative PCR test upon arrival anymore
 - International travellers that have been tested positive for Covid-19 (max.
 30 days prior to departure) and are not contagious, do not have to show proof of a full dose Covid-19 vaccination or negative PCR test prior to departure, under the condition that they must undergo a PCR test upon arrival and attach an **International Recovery Certificate** or doctor&#39;s certificate from their country of departure.

-4. Register the vaccination received abroad through the following website of the Indonesian Ministry of Health: [https://vaksinln.dto.kemkes.go.id/sign/in](https://vaksinln.dto.kemkes.go.id/sign/in) and upload this data in the Peduli Lindungi app.
+3. Register the vaccination received abroad through the following website of the Indonesian Ministry of Health: [https://vaksinln.dto.kemkes.go.id/sign/in](https://vaksinln.dto.kemkes.go.id/sign/in) and upload this data in the Peduli Lindungi app.
 You will receive a QR Code which can be scanned, for example if you want to enter malls, restaurants and other public places.
   - **Ground staff at the airport can also help to integrate the data in the Peduli Lindungi app.**
   - For more inquiries please contact: dto@kemkes.go.id

-5. Upon arrival International travellers are submitted to a health check.
+4. Upon arrival International travellers are submitted to a health check.
 - Those who have received **2 and 3 doses** of COVID-19 vaccines and have passed the health check are allowed to continue their travels
 - For those who have only received 1 dose of COVID-19 Vaccines, must undergo **quarantine for 5 days** at their own expense
 - If the traveller has Covid related symptoms and/or their body temperature is higher than 37,5 degrees during the health check, they must retake a PCR test at the airport and wait for their result.
 After receiving a negative PCR test result the traveller is allowed to continue their activities.
 If the PCR test is positive, travellers with mild or no symptoms have to quarantine for 5 days in their accommodation